-“I’m going to name her Arbour, like in a garden!”
+“I’m going to name her Arbour, like a garden!”

 “I’m not alone!”
 Carl sang.

 Two weeks later, Arbour was sick.
-By week three she had died.
+By week three she was dead.

 Everywhere we went we were teased by dogs that seemed to mock us with their life and vitality.
 Kunming’s population of golden retrievers seemed to have exploded.